The human body contains around 60% water, which plays a key role in all aspects of life.

 Speak to your doctor before trying these.

-If the problem persists, seems severe or increases suddenly, then it is always best to seek medical attention.
+If your water retention problem persists, seems severe or increases suddenly, it’s always best to seek medical attention.

 In some cases, excess water retention can be caused by a serious medical condition.